KevinSmall/DotNetSamples/docs/DotNetSamples.md

          });
 ```

 Then to execute this logic during Award detection, see the AwardRepository CheckAwardsAndAwardThem() called by the Update() method.
-This bethod, shown below, executes Award detection for EVERY Award record.
+This method, shown below, executes Award detection for EVERY Award record.

 ```csharp
       /// <summary>